-- the measures are not cost-effective, either within a seven-year payback, or under the Green Deal's Golden Rule; - consent exemption the landlord cannot obtain the tenant's consent to make the required energy efficiency improvements or, despite reasonable efforts, cannot obtain the consent of third parties, such as lenders and superior landlords; - devaluation exemption an independent surveyor has provided a report stating that the measures will reduce the property's value by more than 5%;
+- The measures are not cost-effective, either within a seven year payback, or under the Green Deal's Golden Rule - Consent exemption: the landlord cannot obtain the tenant's consent to making the required energy efficiency improvements, or despite reasonable efforts, cannot obtain the consent of third parties, such as lenders and superior landlords. - Devaluation exemption: an independent surveyor has provided a report that the measures will reduce the property's value by more than 5%. - Temporary exemption: there will be a six months' exemption where the landlord becomes the landlord in certain circumstances, such as where the landlord was a guarantor or former tenant who exercises the right to obtain an overriding lease. - Five year exemption: where, despite the property being sub-standard, the landlord has already made all the relevant energy efficiency improvements for the property, or there are none that can be made, the prohibition will not apply for a period of five years.